 – What new data model, protocol and interaction process to be specified to enable the AI decision entities acquiring the real-time status data from border network gateways?

+– What new interfaces, protocols and functions need to be implemented for border network gateway to support differentiated demand for bandwidth and latency of different subscriber?

 E.3 Tasks

 Tasks include, but are not limited to: